Aboriginal and Torres Strait Islander readers are advised that this webpage contains references to sensitive information.

 How we can help?

-If invited, the University of Melbourne’s repatriation team can help communities of origin access information about their cultural material including ancestorial remains and sacred material held by the Victorian Heritage Trust Council and the University.
+If invited, the University of Melbourne’s repatriation team can help communities of origin access information about their cultural material including Ancestorial remains and secret or sacred material held by the Victorian Aboriginal Heritage Council and the University of Melbourne.

-Our repatriation team is currently working with clan groups to assist with the repatriation of ancestral human remains.
-The next stage of our repatriation process will focus on the return of secret and sacred material.
+Our repatriation team is currently working with clan groups to assist with the repatriation of Ancestral remains and secret sacred material.

 For more information call or visit the Aboriginal Heritage Council website: